SanjeetAllnight/agentbreak/README.md

 ## Security Considerations

-* **API Keys:** The Gemini API key remains strictly on the backend.
+* **API Keys:** The Gemini API key remains strictly on a backend.
 The frontend never possesses secrets.
 * **Sandboxing:** Tool calls are never executed against real external infrastructure.
 * **Candidate Safety:** The repair engine generates a `CandidateAgentConfig`.
 It never mutates the original `AgentConfig` destructively.
 * **Demo Safety:** Demo mode does not make external network requests or expose any secrets.